EthanEye/Academic-Notes-2025/CS-220/PropositionsAndPredicates.md

 **[Real numbers (ℝ)] -- All rational and irrational numbers (-5, 0, 2.5, √2, π)**

 ### <u>Propositions:</u> A statement that can be true or false but not both.
-We can represent these with propositional variables.
+We can represent these with propositional variables

 | Variable | Meaning | Truth value |
 |----------|---------|-------------|